Warning Over Exploding Glass (As Seen on A Current Affair)

 The reality is that Glass can be a dangerous product if its not selected and installed correctly.
 While an argument can be made blaming imported “Chinese Glass”, the reality is that this blanket statement may not necessarily be correct.

 It is easy to point the finger at imported glass, and there is certainly glass coming into Australia that does not comply with Australian Standards.
 This does not mean that all imported glass does not comply.
-In real terms there are many glass manufacturers who produce high quality materials that meet Australian Standards, including ones located in China.
-Pragmatically there will always be a handful of manufacturers who cut corners, however the onus is on the Australian Glass Importer to ensure compliance.
+In real terms ,there are many glass manufacturers who produce high-quality materials that meet Australian Standards, including ones located in China.
+Pragmatically there will always be a handful of manufacturers who cut corners, however, the onus is on the Australian Glass Importer to ensure compliance.
 Whether the glass is manufactured locally or overseas it must meet the relevant Australian Standards, AS2208 and AS4666 in the first instance.

 The correct selection of glass takes into account the span, size, location and application of the glass, with careful considerations around wind loadings, safety and human impact risks.
 The incorrect glass selection is dangerous and can lead to serious injury.

-Finally the installation of the glass is critical.
+Finally, the installation of the glass is critical.
 Even glass that is manufactured and selected correctly can pose a danger if is not installed properly.
 In the case of the A Current Affair story, there is an overwhelming bias that the problem is the use of imported “Chinese Glass” that does not meet Australian Standards.
 While this may be a contributing factor, further consideration must be given to the DIY installer with no training in the selection and installation of the glass in the first instance.

-What we see in the A Current Affair footage is home handymen purchacing glass from a hardware stores and installing glass shower screens and pool fences (often with no safety or personal protection equipment as witnessed in the story).
+What we see in the A Current Affair footage is home handymen purchasing glass from a hardware stores and installing glass shower screens and pool fences (often with no safety or personal protection equipment as witnessed in the story).
 The resultant random glass explosion could be as a much a result of incorrect handling or installation as non-compliant glass manufacture.

 In real terms, glass is a product that if not treated with respect can be dangerous.
 There are a number or important factors in the supply chain that must be maintained to ensure a safe home.
 Although the appeal of the cheap price at the local hardware store may seem appealing at first, is it really worth the risk?